build2/libbuild2-autoconf/README.md

 }
 ```

-Besides the built-in configuration options, custom substitutions can be
+Besides the configuration checks, custom substitutions can be specified as
-specified as `buildfile` variables or key-value pairs in the same way as with
+`buildfile` variables or key-value pairs in the same way as with the
-the [`in`][module-in] module.
+[`in`][module-in] module.
 For example, as `buildfile` variables:

 ```
 /* config.h.in */